 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.How LendingTree Rates Credit Cards?

 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
-Read our credit card methodology here.Intro purchase APR: 0% Intro APR for 15 months on purchases, then a 18.24% - 27.24% Variable APR applies.
+Read our credit card methodology here.Intro purchase APR: 0% Intro APR for 15 months, then an 18.24% - 27.24% Variable APR applies.

 The Discover it® Miles gives you 15 months to pay off a purchase, and you’ll earn rewards at a high flat rate that you can redeem for cash back or travel statement credits.
 It also features a fantastic welcome offer, which matches all the rewards earned at the end of the first year for new cardholders.
 All this can add up to some serious savings in your first two years, especially if you’re looking to finance an upcoming vacation.